Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 • Line-in adaptor is optional extra

 The Move 2 is Sonos’ biggest portable speaker, although – as with the original – calling it portable is a stretch in light of its size.
-We’d settle for describing it as an outdoor speaker best suited for areas such as the garden with big groups of people.
+We’d describe it as an outdoor speaker best suited for the garden with large groups of people.

 It comes in a choice of Shadow Black and Lunar White finishes, both of which protect the speaker from overheating when outside.
 And just like the Roam, it can switch between Bluetooth and Wi-Fi with the press of a button.
 On a Wi-Fi connection there’s support for Alexa, Google Assistant and Sonos Voice Control, and you can connect to any other Sonos speaker on the same network to create a multi-room audio set-up.